Footballguys Players Championship – Rules Explained

 The team with this winning bid will be awarded the free agent and all losing bids for that free agent will be cancelled.
 This process will continue until every remaining bid has been considered.
 The FPC has extended the free agent time period (for playoff teams) beyond the 11-week regular season into weeks 12 and 13.
 All teams NOT qualifying into the League Playoffs will have their rosters locked at the end of Week 11 and will no longer have the ability to make free agent moves.
 There are no free agent moves for any teams in Weeks 14-16.

 NEW RULE: Starting in 2016 there will now be TWO “pre-season” free agency processes.
-The first is scheduled on Friday, September 2nd, 2016 at 10pm ET for any FPC league which draft concludes on or before Thursday, September 1st, 2016.
-The second is scheduled on Wednesday, September 7th, 2016 at 10pm ET for any FPC league which draft concludes on or before Tuesday, September 6th, 2016.
-All FPC leagues drafted on or after Wednesday, September 7th, 2016 will begin free agency after NFL Week 1 has concluded.
+The first is scheduled on the Friday prior to Labor Day weekend, at 10pm ET for any FPC league which draft concludes on or before the Thursday prior to Labor Day weekend.
+The second is scheduled on Wednesday after Labor Day weekend, at 10pm ET for any FPC league which draft concludes on or before Tuesday, after Labor Day weekend.
+All FPC leagues drafted on or after Wednesday, after Labor Day weekend will begin free agency after NFL Week 1 has concluded.